softwareconstruction240/autograder/README.md

 Go fish🐟 These instructions are not included in this file.

+##### Notes for Windows Development

+The autograder unfortunately won't work directly from Windows, so you must use Docker or WSL for your database.

+If you run the autograder from WSL, you can use your normal Windows MySQL for the database.
+(Or you can install MySQL for Linux from within WSL, but having both Windows and Linux MySQL servers can cause weird issues.)
+You can't simply use `localhost` as the database hostname, however, since that refers to the WSL instance.
+Running `echo $(hostname)` from a WSL terminal will tell you what your computer's host name is (ex. `LAPTOP-ABC123`).
+Appending `.local` to that ( ex. `LAPTOP-ABC123.local`) gives you the hostname that WSL uses to refer to the Windows machine.
+Use this as the `--db-host` program argument.

+By default, MySQL users have "Limit to Host Matching" set to `localhost`, which does not allow requests coming from the WSL virtual machine.
+In MySQL Workbench, you will have to expand this to include requests coming from the WSL virtual machine.
+The easiest way to do this is to change it to `%`, which allows all hostnames (but if you do this, it is highly recommended that you create a new user with restricted privliges rather than using root).
+Another option is to use `wsl hotname -I` to determine WSL instance's IP address and use that, but this IP may change whenever WSL restarts.

 ### Getting Started

 NOTE: These instructions will help you set up this project in Intelli-J.